omartgabr/omartgabr/README.md

-Hello all!
+Welcome!

 My name is Omar Gabr and I am an undergraduate mathematics student interested in programming and financial mathematics.
 I also minor in Physics where I took courses involving coding and simulating physical environments.

 I'm interested in pursuing a career in quantitative finance, and currently applying to MFE/MQF degree programs.
 I started coding about 3 years ago in Python, and slowly worked my way towards C++.
 Now, I practice both and will soon learn